THE WITNESS OF THE SCRIPTURES

 Summary of what we know about the Apostle John…

 In summary, John is introduced to us as an apprentice in his father’s fishing business, 13-15yo when Jesus first calls him.
 He is the younger brother of James and the two of them are always mentioned together until near the end of Jesus’ ministry when He sends John with Peter to prepare the Passover for their last meal before He is crucified.
-John’s mother, Salome, also travels with Jesus, possible as much to keep an eye on her boys as to learn from Jesus.
+John’s mother, Salome, also travels with Jesus, possibly as much to keep an eye on her boys as to learn from Jesus.
 She certainly demonstrates high ambitions for them which she mixes with her faith in Jesus as Messiah and ruler of the Kingdom of Heaven.
 Her presence also suggests that John is the youngest of her children as Salome would not be so free to travel with them if she had younger children still at home.
 John was zealous and enthusiastic, loved the miraculous and had a high sense of what honour was due to Jesus.
 It was important to young John to be important and part of the “in group” which was clearly distinguished from others whom he did not view as sufficiently following Jesus.
 John was close to Jesus and one of only three disciples whom Jesus allowed to be with Him when He was transfigured, when He raised Jairus’ daughter from the dead and during his passion in the garden of Gethsemane.
 Towards the end of Jesus’ ministry and throughout the book of Acts we see John maturing and coming into his own, becoming less dependent on his older brother and faithfully stewarding increasing responsibilities.

 What does the Fourth Gospel tell us about it’s Author?